card-smart/card-smart/doc/Applet-Specification.md

 ## Capabilites

 ### 1. Store name-value pairs
-* Filesystem class
+* `FileSystem` class
-* Named files as buffers for secret data
+* Named records as buffers for secret data
-* PIN protected
+* PIN protected access

 ### 2. Reading all names
 * names stored in filesystem
 * no PIN protection needed
-* data sent as bytes, '\0' divider
+* data sent as bytes
 * data in LV (length-value) structure
-  * length = 1 byte
+  * `length` of name = 1 byte
-  * data = name
+  * `value` = name

 ### 3. Login
+* applet works with 10 byte PIN
-* PIN policy setup in the applet
+* PIN should be sent padded to the applet
-* PIN is read from cmd option
-* login operation setup status in applet filesystem
+* login operation setup logged-in-status in applet filesystem
-* checking remaining tries log out from current status
+* logged-in-status is reset by removing card
 * when no remaining tries left
   * secret data are erased from card
   * PIN set to default value
-* when sending PIN from the app
-  * pad PIN with 0's to get full length always (easier to check in the card)

 ### 4. Change PIN
-* checks PIN policy
+* checks PIN length
-* needs PIN to be verificated
+* needs applet to be in logged-in-state

 ### 5. Get secret value
 * authenticate with PIN
-* ask card, whether value with associated name exists and gets length of data
-* ask card for data
+* ask card for data related to the given name in filesystem

 ### 6. Store secret value
-* send data length to card (also with name?) to get verification, that such length can be stored
-* send data with the number of chunk
+* applet receives names and secret value
+* check for correct PIN and secret length

 ### 7. Delete secret value
 * send secret name to card, which should be deleted